 A map showing the historical generating stations immediately around Niagara Falls.
 Water from the Niagara river flows from the left to the right.
 The first plant, the EDC (Toronto Power) plant is on the far left and the OPC plant at the base of the falls is on the right.
 Most of these structures, except for the Park & River Railway plant, can be seen from space on Google Earth.

 As a backgrounder, might I suggest the following web links ...

-Fortis Ontario web site, the parent company of Canadian Niagara Power which owns the station
+Fortis Ontario web site, the parent company of Canadian Niagara Power which owned the station

 The Day They Turned The Falls On another excellent overview of power projects in and around Niagara Falls.
 Focuses primarily on early stations on the US side including hydraulic and pneumatic approaches.

 We begin by examining the hydraulic system consisting of water gates, massive pipes to carry the flow, and turbines.
 As well, this section outlines the shaft used to spin the alternators on the station floor over 130 feet above the turbines in the 'wheel pit' below the plant.

 Water from the Niagara river enters the forebay to the plant just above the horseshoe falls, the top of which is visible in the upper-left side of this photo.
 The Niagara Parkway, which runs parallel to the Niagara river, passes over the forebay as seen in this photo.
 The original placement of the Rankine plant was on what was known in 1900 as Cedar island - this was to take advantage of the natural flow of water towards the island, on which the plant was to be built.
 Water channels behind the island were filled-in and what was once an island became a part of Queen Victoria park.
 The five-arch bridge was originally designed to carry the electric trolley cars used by the Niagara Falls Park and River Railway Company to carry tourists around the falls.
 Water is channeled into this entrance by a submerged weir visible only as a change in the current of the water.